 You must make sure that your app UX/UI works both cross-platform and across multiple devices.
 Marketers are clearly taking notice of these trends, with 74% of marketers saying that matching customers across multiple devices is one of their top priorities.

-Developing a successful, engaging app is crucial to your brands success, and it can easily be done by avoiding these 5 common media app UX mistakes:
+Developing a successful, engaging media app is crucial to your brands success, and it can easily be done by avoiding these 5 common media app UX mistakes:

 1. Lack of White Space